There are two reasons to conduct cycling performance field tests:

 - To set a performance benchmark.
 After future tests you can compare performance benchmark data to check you are improving or see if you are not improving and need to make changes to your training plan.
 Keeping tabs on performance benchmarks gives a good reality check.
 Maximum distance ridden or average power output over a specific duration are standard metrics to track.

 - To set training zones to follow during workouts.
 Average heart rate from a 20 minute time trial is used to estimate lactate threshold heart rate and set heart rate training zones.
 Power training levels are set with average power output from a 20 minute time trial.
-Use the LW Coaching power level and heart rate zone calculator to compute training levels.
+Use the LW Coaching power level and heart rate zone calculator to compute training levels or follow the instructions in your TrainingPeaks training plan to use their tools.

 Conduct accurate tests!